Aaron McCann: Novel

 Upon being shortlisted as a semifinalist for the Nicholl Fellowships in Screenwriting in 2019 alongside co-writer Dominic Pearce for the sci-fi/comedy Big Red, both McCann and Pearce began searching for finance for the film, but as the COVID-19 pandemic hit, the pair decided to turn their screenplay into their debut novel of the same name.

 Author Amanda Bridgeman called it, "A rollicking Sci-Fi ride that hits all the right notes, with a touch of horror, and a barrel-load of laughs along the way."

 The novel follows the crew of the Chronos One, Earth's first televised colonisation mission to Mars.
 But when their journey goes off course and the crew starts to turn on each other, the desperate group of reality TV show wannabes must fight to survive on this big red rock.

 TV critic Travis Johnson called it "A savage satire set on the frontier of the red planet that, judging by our current grim age, might well prove to be all too prescient."

 Banshee Hills (company)

 In 2020, McCann founded Banshee Hills, a production company focused on genre films and digital content and is currently in production on a documentary about the life of screenwriter David Webb Peoples and his sole feature film The Salute of the Jugger.

 Industry involvement

-McCann has served on the National Executive Committee of the Australian Writers' Guild (AWG) since 2019, where he has advocated for screenwriters' rights and emerging talent development.
+McCann served on the National Executive Committee of the Australian Writers' Guild (AWG) between 2019 and 2025, where he has advocated for screenwriters' rights and emerging talent development.